 Legal Clinics & Workshops

-SALSA also offers legal clinics and issue-specific workshops with extensive training resources and expert oversight that empower attorneys to help outside of their traditional area of legal practice.
+SALSA offers legal clinics and issue-specific workshops that empower attorneys to make a difference outside their traditional area of practice with extensive training resources and expert oversight every step of the way.

 Available Volunteer Opportunities are listed on our Events Calendar.